welovemedia/ffmate-docs/docs/wildcards.md

 description: Learn how to use wildcards in FFmate to generate dynamic file and folder names, automate output paths, insert timestamps, and adapt processing logic based on task sources like the API or watchfolders
 ---

 # Wildcards

-FFmate supports wildcards to help you generate file and directory names dynamically—no manual renaming required.
-Instead of hardcoding output paths for each task, you can use smart placeholders that FFmate automatically replaces with actual values during processing.

-Wildcards offer a flexible and efficient way to automate naming patterns, making it easy to organize outputs based on things like input file names, file extension, timestamps, and more.

-For example, you can include the **date, time, input file name, or a UUID** in your output file names.
-This helps keep your files and folders **organized, consistent, and easy to track**, without extra effort.
+Wildcards in FFmate act as placeholders that are **automatically replaced** with actual values when a task runs.
+They can be used in input paths, output paths, commands, and even in pre- and post-processing scripts.

+For example:

+- `${INPUT_FILE_BASENAME}` expands to the filename without its extension.
+- If your input is `episode1.mov` and your output path is `/processed/${INPUT_FILE_BASENAME}_converted.mp4`,
+  FFmate will write the file as `/processed/episode1_converted.mp4`.

+Wildcards let you avoid hardcoding values, making tasks easier to automate and keeping inputs, outputs, and scripts consistent.

-## Input & Output File Information
+## Input and Output File Information

 ### Full File Path: